Financial advice and support

 Disabled Student Allowance (DSA)

-Disabled Living Allowance (DLA)
+Disability Living Allowance (DLA)

-Disability Living Allowance (DLA) for children may help with the extra costs of looking after a child who:
+Disability Living Allowance (DLA) can help with extra costs when looking after a child who:

-How to complete a DLA form
+How to Complete a DLA Form

-Carers Leeds and Irwin Mitchell have produced a video for families to support you in completing a Disability Living Allowance (DLA) form.
+Carers Leeds and Irwin Mitchell have made a video to help families complete a DLA form.

 If you have any questions about anything in the video you can contact Carers Leeds on 0113 380 4300 or advice@carersleeds.org.uk